West Hythe Lighthouse

-A walk is marked from the lighthouse to the current coastline at Dymchurch Redoubt, and you are invited to participate by taking this journey back in time from the future to the present and experiencing in your own body the scale of land, habitat, eco-system, and community that exists in this space.
-You may wish to reflect on how you feel when you reach the sea and the newly constructed sea defences.
-Group walks will take place on 12th August at 2pm and 18th September at 10.30am, but you can make the journey at any time and your feedback and reflections are very welcome – please email firstname.lastname@example.org
+A walk was marked from the lighthouse to the current coastline at Dymchurch Redoubt, and visitors invited to participate by taking this journey back in time from the future to the present and experiencing in their own body the scale of land, habitat, eco-system, and community that exists in this space.
+The Lighthouse is now gone, but you can still take the walk if you wish, following the directions below and the map in the image gallery.

 PRACTICAL GUIDANCE FOR WALKERS: The walk takes approximately 1 hour in each direction and follows public footpaths through a varied landscape of marsh, fields and woods.
 It starts at Unit 1, West Hythe, where you’ll find food and drink to fuel your adventure, as well as space to park a car or a bike.
 There are 3 road crossings on the route, so please take care of traffic and use the pedestrian island to cross the A259 to reach Dymchurch seawall.
 You will also encounter two stiles, a small footbridge with 4 steps on each side, and uneven ground.
 It can be wet underfoot so please wear appropriate footwear and be prepared for the weather, rain or shine!
 Go slowly, enjoy the journey and be open to what being in this place may offer you.
 At Dymchurch Redoubt you’ll find benches and a fine view of the sea, as well as the chance to continue your walk along the sea wall into Dymchurch village.
 You can walk back the way you came, or take a bus into the centre of Hythe or Folkestone.
 Please do not be tempted to walk back via the road – there is sadly too much fast traffic for this to be a safe option.
 It’s recommended that you carry OS Explorer Map 138 to be sure of the route, and you can also find a copy of the route map in the gallery below.